mumble-voip/mumble-www/hugo/content/sponsors/index.md

 They've been using our project for years and donated us physical Mac hardware to improve our development workflow and handling of macOS development.

 Previously we used a remote machine to test and develop on a macOS system.
-Both managing for this machine as well as it being remote and hosted meant unnecesary efforts with a cumbersome and error prone workflow.
+Both managing for this machine as well as it being remote and hosted meant unnecessary efforts with a cumbersome and error prone workflow.
 Thanks to Cyberia we can use our own physical hardware now, which helps us a lot in moving forward with macOS.

 Thank you very much Cyberia!